cploutarchou/web-scraping-with-python/README.md

 ## Important notes
-* The application by default fetch the first 10 pages from StackOverflow every 30 minutes.
+* The application, by default, fetches the first ten pages from StackOverflow every 30 minutes.
-A cron job run the scraper and update the application database.
+A cron job runs the scraper and updates the application database.

-* If is required to fetch more pages you can update the passed parameters of method execute_job() from 10 to any other value between 10 and 1000 the file in located on app/scraper.py
+* It is required to fetch more pages.
+You can update the passed parameters of method execute_job() from 10 to any other value between 10 and 1000.
+The file is located on app/scraper.py